Zännäb (Aläqa)

 (1868-69)

-After the fall of Maqdala in April 1886, aläqa Zännäb travelled to Suez.
+After the fall of Amba Mariam in April 1886, aläqa Zännäb travelled to Suez.
 He served Prince Alemayehu Tewodros as a tutor for his Amharic studies.
 Ousted by Captain Speedy, Zännäb had to return to Massawa.
 There he stayed with Werner Munzinger.

 September 1868: Krapf reported that he had received Zännäb’s Oromo version of the Four Gospels [and the Psalter] in the summer of 1868 through Martin Flad.
 According to Darlow & Moule, Flad had asked Zännäb to translate these Biblical texts into Oromo.